Shannon Airport: 2000s

 Ryanair increased services and passenger numbers at the airport until 2008.
-In 2007, Shannon carried 3.2 million passengers.
-However, after a disagreement with the Dublin Airport Authority (DAA) in 2008, Ryanair announced that the number of based aircraft would reduce from four to one and 150 jobs would be lost.
-Services were cut by 75% and 32 Ryanair routes from the airport were reduced to eight.
+However, after a disagreement with the Dublin Airport Authority (DAA) in 2008, Ryanair announced that the number of based aircraft would be reduced from four to one and 150 jobs would be lost.

-CityJet launched a twice-daily route to Paris Charles de Gaulle Airport in 2008 when Aer Lingus closed its London Heathrow flights.
-The company based an Avro RJ85 at Shannon.
-More services were under consideration, including a route to London City Airport; however CityJet pulled out of Shannon in October 2009 after Aer Lingus reinstated its Heathrow flights.
+CityJet launched a twice-daily route to Charles de Gaulle Airport in 2008 when Aer Lingus closed its London Heathrow flights.
+CityJet pulled out of Shannon in October 2009.

 Independent operation, 2012 to present

-In December 2012, it was announced that Shannon Airport would separate from the Dublin Airport Authority, who still own Dublin and Cork airports.
+In December 2012, it was announced that Shannon Airport would separate from the Dublin Airport Authority, which still owns Dublin and Cork airports.
 On 31 December 2012 at 11:59 pm, Shannon Airport became a publicly owned commercial airport and is now operated and run by the Shannon Airport Authority plc.
 Shannon announced a target in 2012 to grow its passenger numbers to 2.5 million annually within five years.
 However, Shannon has fallen short of its stated targeted figure with just 1.74 million flying through the airport in 2017.

 In March 2013, the new company appointed Neil Pakey as its first CEO.
 Traffic figures for June 2013 report an 8% increase on the previous year, the first time a traffic increase has been recorded in three years.
-On 21 March 2013, Ryanair announced a new twice-weekly route to Alicante, Spain to begin on 5 June for the summer months.
+On 21 March 2013, Ryanair announced a new twice-weekly route to Alicante, Spain, to begin on 5 June for the summer months.
 That brought Shannon's total to 33 seasonal scheduled summer routes.
-In August 2013 Aer Lingus announced a 1x weekly service to Lanzarote, Canary Islands, Spain every Saturday during the winter months using an A320.
+In August 2013, Aer Lingus announced a 1x weekly service to Lanzarote, Canary Islands, Spain, every Saturday during the winter months, using an A320.
 In October 2013, United Airlines confirmed it will increase capacity by 88% on its Shannon-Chicago route for 2014.
-In late 2013, Aer Lingus announced 2 new routes to Málaga, Spain (two weekly) and to Bristol, UK (one daily).
+In late 2013, Aer Lingus announced 2 new routes to Málaga, Spain, (two weekly) and to Bristol, UK, (one daily).
 Ryanair also announced 8 new routes from Shannon to continental Europe.
 The new routes began from the start of April 2014, and a second Boeing 737-800 was based at Shannon to accommodate the extra 300,000 passengers a year it would bring in.
 The destinations announced were Berlin Schonefeld, Beauvais, Memmingen, Warsaw Modlin, Kraków, Nice, Faro, and Fuerteventura.

 On 4 July 2014, the "Bank of Ireland Runway Night Run" featured 1,200 people running along Shannon's runway to raise money for charity.